Stop Smoking Tips

 You get the idea.

-and only carry two or three with you at a time (try putting them in an Altoids tin).
+5. As you’re getting ready to quit, stop buying cartons of cigarettes.
+Instead, only buy a pack at a time, and only carry two or three with you at a time (try putting them in an Altoids tin).
 Eventually you’ll find that when you want a smoke, you won’t have any immediately available.
 That will slowly wean you down to fewer cigarettes.

-and how bad the craving is for a week before quitting to see if specific times of the day or activities increase your cravings, suggests Gaylene Mooney, chair of the American Association for Respiratory Care’s Subcommittee on Smoking and Tobacco-Related Issues.
+6. Keep a list of when you smoke, what you’re doing at the time, and how bad the craving is for a week before quitting to see if specific times of the day or activities increase your cravings, suggests Gaylene Mooney, chair of the American Association for Respiratory Care’s Subcommittee on Smoking and Tobacco-Related Issues.
 Then arrange fun, unique things to do during those times, like some of the ones we recommend here.

+7. Prepare a list of things to do when a craving hits.
 Suggestions include: take a walk, drink a glass of water, kiss your partner or child, throw the ball for the dog, wash the car, clean out a cupboard or closet, have sex, chew a piece of gum, wash your face, brush your teeth, take a nap, get a cup of coffee or tea, practice your deep breathing, light a candle.
 Make copies of the list and keep one with you at all times so when the craving hits, you can whip out the list and quickly do something from it.

 8. When your quit date arrives, throw out anything that reminds you of smoking.
 That includes all smoking paraphernalia — leftover cigarettes, matches, lighters, ashtrays, cigarette holders, even the lighter in your car.